pivotal/docs-tap/fluxcd-source-controller/install.hbs.md

     tanzu package installed update tap -p tap.tanzu.vmware.com -v 1.9.0 --values-file tap-values.yaml -n tap-install
     ```

-For information about the package customization, see [Customize your package installation](../customize-package-installation.hbs.md).
+For more information about the package customization, see [Customize your package installation](../customize-package-installation.hbs.md).

 ##  <a id="documentation"></a> Documentation